KaaliF/droppe/README.md

 2 After cloning navigate to directory and type npm install and let the node modules install then type npm start (if you want to run app).

 3 App will run on http://localhost:3000/carts url.

+Note: If you add indentical products to different carts you will get the disscount (e.g 2 products 20 percent disscount and so on).

 Use App